Filtration for Planted Aquariums – And How It Relates to the Water Cycle

 Scavenging resins like Seachem’s Purigen hunts for only dissolved organic wastes in your tank water before they can even be converted into nitrogenous compounds when they started to decay (releasing Ammonia).
 It had no ill-effects on my plants when I used it.
 Still, I am not sure if it will starve my beneficial bacteria (didn’t use the Purigen long enough to test).

-Activated carbons can remove chlorine from your tap water, but that should be the job of your water conditioner product, and you shouldn’t pour chlorinated tap water directly into your tank with faunas anyways.
+Activated carbons can remove chlorine from your tap water, but that should be the job of your water conditioner product or your RO/DI system at home, and you shouldn’t pour chlorinated tap water directly into your tank with faunas and established good bacteria anyways.

 One situation that you can use chemical filtration/activated carbons, for example, is when after treating your planted aquarium with medications to cure faunas illness or after you used algae medications along with water change.
 Remove the activated carbon after it has adsorbed the chemicals/medications after a minimum of 24 hours.